alicetananaeva/DogStressLevelQuestionnaire/README.md

 Dog Stress Level Questionnaire (DSLQ) is a psychometric instrument designed to assess chronic stress in companion dogs.
 It was developed in the Human-Animal Interaction Lab at Oregon State University under the supervision of Dr. Monique Udell, with Alisa Tananaeva as lead developer.

-Initial evaluation showed acceptable internal consistency, good inter-rater and test-retest reliability, and evidence of construct, external, and criterion validity.
+The validation procedure showed good internal consistency, inter-rater and test–retest reliability, and evidence of construct, external, and criterion validity.

 DSLQ-App makes the questionnaire easier to use in practice, calculates the chronic stress score automatically, and returns an interpretable result.
 It also supports separate, consent-based data collection for research purposes.